freemjstudio/freemjstudio/README.md

 ### Hallo! 👋 :smile_cat:

-I like swift/iOS, python , currently fell in :heart: to play and make VR games.
+I'm learning swift,iOS, python, fastai and currently fell in :heart: to play and make VR games.

-### ALSO, planning about VR game project for free times!
+### ✨🎮 planning about VR game project for free times!
  So if you have interest, please feel free to contact me xx